makwana-jaydeep/NextInRoll/README.md

 ## Acknowledgements

--TMDB for the original movie dataset.
+- TMDB for the original movie dataset.

--OMDB API for poster and metadata retrieval.
+- OMDB API for poster and metadata retrieval.

--NLTK for natural language processing.
+- NLTK for natural language processing.

--scikit-learn for modeling and similarity computation.
+- scikit-learn for modeling and similarity computation.